cosmicpython/book/outline.md

 > Is there a companion web site?
 If so, what do you plan to include on the site?
 Would you be willing to participate in video offerings as well as workshops and training seminars?

 - a website with access to source code examples, and follow-on blog posts and materials is likely.
+- it could also include "alternative implementations" showing some other ways of achieving the same goals, compared to the examples given in the book.
 - not entirely sure that video is the right medium for getting these kinds of concepts across, but up for trying.